Turtel216/Custom-C-Malloc-Implementaion/README.md

 # Custom-C-Malloc-Implementation
-An implementation of the malloc function in the C programming Language.
+An implementation of the malloc library in the C programming Language.
 This project was made to gain a better understanding of the C programming language and memory management

 ## Usage